Connect to share and comment

 “He did not study the environment properly in order to do what is natural,” Watanwal added.
 “And to address the problems that we face in this country.”

-Indeed, by all accounts, Afghanistan is now in a tailspin.
+By all accounts, Afghanistan is now in a tailspin.
 Major attacks inside the capital, Kabul, have become more frequent, as have assassinations of top level government officials.
 Last week Ahmed Wali Karzai, the president's half brother and the most powerful man in Kandahar, was killed inside his home.
 And over the weekend, there was the killing of Khan and Watanwal.

 Civilian casualties are on the rise, hitting their highest level since the United Nations began tracking civilian deaths in 2007, and up 15 percent from when Petraeus took control of NATO-led coalition forces last year.